rawitat/gtypist_lessons/programming_quotes.typ

 *:LEGACY_10
 I:Edsger W. Dijkstra
 S:In the good old days physicists repeated each other's experiments, just :to be sure.
-Today they stick to FORTRAN, so that they can share each other's :programs, bugs included.
+Today they stick to Fortran, so that they can share each other's :programs, bugs included.

 *:LEGACY_11